 What is an IVC Filter?

-About IVC Filters
+How Do IVC Filters Work?

-Most patients with DVT and related clotting disorders will be given anticoagulant medication but not all patients may tolerate this medicine.
-IVC filters were designed to be implanted into the Inferior Vena Cava in these patients, to catch any blood clots which may have formed and are loose in the blood.
+Most patients with DVT and related clotting disorders will be given anticoagulant medication, but not all patients may tolerate this medicine.
+IVC filters were designed to be implanted into the inferior vena cava in these patients, to catch any blood clots which may have formed and are loose in the blood.

-The IVC filter is a very small “basket” or “cage” made of metal which catches any blood clot and retains it until the body’s natural systems break it down.
+The IVC filter is a very small “basket” or “cage” made of metal that catches any blood clot and retains it until the body’s natural systems break it down.
 The first IVC filters were “permanent” devices and were intended to be left in place.
 When devices such as the Recovery IVC filter were approved, they were initially approved for permanent placement and later approved as “retrievable”, intended for removal after the danger of DVT or clot has passed.

 Unfortunately, though currently marketed IVC filters are intended to be removed, retrieval may be difficult, and many are left in place.
-The devices may shift in place, perforate venous tissue, break apart or detach from the original placement.
+The devices may shift in place, perforate venous tissue, break apart, or detach from the original placement.